itsnotajulius/Java/JavaNote.md

   - `protected` (only same packahe and subclasses)
   - `default` (accessed by classes in same package, when no modifiers set)
 - Non-Access Modifers:
-  - `final` (cant be inherited by other classes and attri cant be moded spell in caps)
+  - `final` (cant be inherited by other classes and attri cant be moded and spell in caps with underscore separaters)
   - `static` (attr/methods belong to class can be used but static variables are shared across Instances)
     - (eg change one all changes)
     - (classes methods cant use instance variable\this.)